-3.6.3 Expand Raid Set
+5.2.3 Expand RAID Set

-Use this option to expand a Raid Set when one or more disk drives is/are added to the subsystem.
+Use this option to expand a Raid Set, when one or more disk drives is/are added to the system.
 This function is active when at least one drive is available.

-To expand a Raid Set, click on the Expand Raid Set link.
+To expand a Raid Set, click on the Expand RAID Set link.
 Select the Raid Set which you want to expand.